 Note: The process above aims to ensure students are referred quickly and signposted to the most appropriate support.
 If you have a safeguarding concern use the chart above as a guide only to report the concern to the relevant team.
-If in any doubt contact the Safeguarding Coordinator or Director of Student Journey.
+If in any doubt contact the Safeguarding Coordinator.

-The following is an extract from the Information and Records Management Society "records management toolkit for schools" 2019
+The following is an extract from the Information and Records Management Society "records management toolkit for schools" 2019.